microsoft/WindowsAppSDK/specs/BackgroundTask/BackgroundTaskBuilder.md

 Represents a background task to register with the system.

 This class is not agile, which means that you need to consider its threading model and marshaling behavior.
-For more info, see [Threading and Marshaling (C++/CX)]( https://learn.microsoft.com/en-us/cpp/cppcx/threading-and-marshaling-c-cx?view=msvc-170 ) and [Using Windows Runtime objects in a multithreaded environment (.NET)]( https://learn.microsoft.com/en-us/windows/uwp/threading-async/using-windows-runtime-objects-in-a-multithreaded-environment)
+For more info, see [Agile Objects in C++/WinRT](https://learn.microsoft.com/en-us/windows/uwp/cpp-and-winrt-apis/agile-objects), [Threading and Marshaling (C++/CX)]( https://learn.microsoft.com/en-us/cpp/cppcx/threading-and-marshaling-c-cx?view=msvc-170 ) and [Using Windows Runtime objects in a multithreaded environment (.NET)]( https://learn.microsoft.com/en-us/windows/uwp/threading-async/using-windows-runtime-objects-in-a-multithreaded-environment)

 ## BackgroundTaskBuilder constructor